simon-ritchie/apysc/docstring_markdowns/apysc/_html/debug_mode.md

 **[Notes]**

-Currently this interface raise a mypy error under the some mypy setting.
+Currently, this interface raises a mypy error under some mypy settings.
 Please set `type: ignore` comment if encountered its mypy error.<hr>

 **[Examples]**